 Screening your tenants thoroughly before you rent your property out is one of the first steps you need to take in the leasing process.
-You need to prioritize creating a robust screening system and be able to not only answer the question 'how long does tenant screening take?'
+You need to prioritize creating a robust screening system and be able to not only answer the question of how long does tenant screening take?
 But be sure that your information is reliable and up to date.

 Reliable tenants who pay their rent on time, look after your property, and don't violate their lease terms are worth their weight in gold.
 If you make the mistake of not checking out your potential tenants properly, then you could spend a lot of time and money solving the problem.
-To streamline your screening process and maximize the profitability of your property, consider instant tenant screening via an online service.
+To streamline your screening process and maximize the profitability of your property, consider online tenant screening services.

 Finding the Right Tenant

 It's easy to find the right tenants and stay on the right side of the laws referenced in the Fair Housing Act, by establishing a list of desirable criteria that you apply to all prospective tenants.
 This will give you a set of minimum criteria and give you a great jumping-off point from which to assess applicants while keeping the process objective initially.

 There are several steps to the screening process, and as soon as you have received applications, you can start verifying the information provided.